jsom1/jsom1.github.io/_summaries/assembly.md

 5. an **Arithmetic and logic unit** (ALU) : once the CPU has retrieved all the data it needs, it passes the data and the decoded instruction to the ALU, where the instruction is actually executed.
 When the computation is done, the results are placed on the data bus and sent to the appropriate location in memory or in a register.

+In short, the fetch-execute cycle consists in 3 steps: fetching the instruction from the memory, decoding it, and executing it.

 How are numbers converted to bits ?
 {:style="color:DarkRed; font-size: 170%;"}